-Bugsolutely has made a non-official translation of the document released by the Thai Ministry of Agriculture (ACFS department) containing the guidelines that Thai farmers will follow to rear crickets in a safe, optimized, standardized way.
+Bugsolutely has made a non-official translation of the Good Agricultural Practices (GAP) document released by the Thai Ministry of Agriculture (ACFS department).
+It contains the guidelines that Thai farmers will follow to rear crickets in a safe, optimized, standardized way.
+This could simplify the process of starting new cricket farms around the world.

-This is the first Good Agriculture Practices (GAP) standard for cricket farming in the world and the implementation in Thailand has already started.
+This is the first Good Agricultural Practices standard for cricket farming in the world and the implementation in Thailand has already started.
 Farmers are receiving training and their activity will be verified and registered.

 You can download here the English version of the GAP guidelines here (PDF).